Starmapo/geometry-dash-lists/README.md

 - [Platformer Unrated DemonList](https://www.demonlist.com/platformer/unrated) 🎥📊📤 - Ranks the hardest unrated platformer Demon levels in order of difficulty. ([Discord](https://discord.gg/DemonListGD))
 - [The Shitty List](https://tsl.pages.dev/#/) 🎥📊📁🛞 - Lists various 1.0-themed demakes of classic levels in order from easiest to hardest. ([Discord](https://discord.gg/MApKMWZazm))
 - [The Shitty List Plus](https://tslplus.pages.dev/#/) 🎥📊📁🛞 - Ranks the 150 hardest 1.0-themed demakes of classic levels in order of difficulty. ([Discord](https://discord.gg/MApKMWZazm))
+- [The Layout List](https://laylist.pages.dev/#/) 🎥📊🛞 - Ranks the hardest classic layout levels in order of difficulty.
+Level packs aren't available on the website, but roles can be awarded in the Discord server. ([Discord](https://discord.gg/K48VRsHsPE))